microsoft/rego-cpp/README.md

 interpreter on top of the experimental term rewriter [Trieste](https://github.com/microsoft/trieste).

-> **Note**
-> While this project has progressed to the point that we support full Rego language
-> (see [Language Support](#language-support) below) we do not support all built-ins.
-> That said, we have verified compliance with the OPA Rego test suite.

 ## Getting Started

 Start by installing [CMake](https://cmake.org/) in the way appropriate for your